IlCesa/dnsway/README.md

 # DnsWay
-## 🌐 A Simple Python Implementation of RFC 1034/1035

 DnsWay is a lightweight implementation of DNS protocol, built in Python.
 It aims to provide a way to understand and work with DNS.

 ## 🚀 Features